ASSOCIATION FOR MORAL EDUCATION

 The initial impetus for its formation in 1976 came from those associated with the work of Lawrence Kohlberg and this has grown to include the range of approaches and concerns found across the ME field.
 Though based in the USA, its membership is extends to more than 35 countries.

 AME’s main vehicle is its Annual Conference.
 This is usually held in N America in two years out of three, and elsewhere in the world the other year – most often Europe, but most recently in China (2011) and in Brazil (2015); in 2018 in Barcelona, Spain.
-This year it is in Seattle, Washington State, November 7-9th, next year in Ottawa, Canada October 28-31, and in 2021, joint with APNME and JMET in Manchester UK July 28-31.
+Last year was in Seattle, Washington State, and this year in Ottawa, Canada October 29-31.
+In 2021, it will be held jointly with the APNME and the JME in Manchester UK July 28-31.
 Each year it recognises achievement across the field of moral education: the Kuhmerker Career Award, the Good Work Award and the Dissertation Award.
 In addition, it publishes a twice yearly Newsletter AME Forum which is available on line, as is the series of Opinion topics for special interest discussion.

 The links of the AME with the JME have been strong from its inception.
 There is formal representation on the respective Boards as well as some other overlapping of elected membership.
 The JME trustees are regular members of AME and the JME Editor and Editorial Team are members of the extended AME family.

 Link to AME website: http://www.amenetwork.org